Skip to main content

 “Rural residents rely on local pharmacies to provide pharmacy and clinical care management and coordination.
 The absence of a pharmacy may be disproportionately felt by the rural elderly, who often have a greater need for access to medications and medication management services.”

-A 2015 rural policy brief from RUPRI Center for Rural Health Policy Analysis, Characteristics of Rural Communities with a Sole, Independently Owned Pharmacy, analyzed data to describe characteristics of vulnerable rural communities served by a sole, independently owned rural pharmacy.
+A 2015 rural policy brief from RUPRI Center for Rural Health Policy Analysis, Characteristics of Rural Communities with a Sole, Independently Owned Pharmacy, analyzed data to describe vulnerable rural communities served by a sole, independently owned rural pharmacy.
 Average characteristics of communities include:

-- Unemployment at 8%
+• Unemployment was at 8%

 A 2022 RUPRI Center for Rural Health Policy Analysis Brief states: “Between 2003 and 2021, the number of retail pharmacies declined in noncore rural areas by 9.8 percent, and in rural micropolitan areas by 4.4 percent, while the number in metropolitan areas increased by 15.1 percent during the same period.”
-For more information on rural pharmacy access or challenges rural pharmacies face, see RHIhub's Rural Pharmacy and Prescription Drugs topic guide.
+For more information on rural pharmacy access or challenges rural pharmacies face, see the Rural Pharmacy and Prescription Drugs topic guide.

 What are some strategies to improve access to care in rural communities?